-Note: The 1 $\frac{1}{2}$ " gray water value at the gray tank waste gate must be fully open when operating the washer/dryer.
+Note: The 1 /2" gray water valve at the gray tank waste gate must be fully open when operating the washer/dryer.
 For specific information regarding the use of the washer or the dryer, consult the owner's manuals found in the Owner's Information Package.